Caltrain: History of bikes on Caltrain

+Capacity issues

-The variation on bicycle capacity between trainsets has generated criticisms from the bicycling community, as cyclists may be denied boarding when a train reaches its bicycle capacity.
-The Baby Bullets, favored by many cyclists, often use lower bike-capacity Bombardier cars and cyclists may have to wait for slower trains with higher-capacity gallery cars, or seek alternate transportation.
+The variation on bicycle capacity between trainsets generated criticisms from the bicycling community, as cyclists may be denied boarding when a train reaches its bicycle capacity.
+The Baby Bullets, favored by many cyclists, often used lower bike-capacity Bombardier cars and some cyclists had to wait for slower trains with higher-capacity gallery cars, or seek alternate transportation.

 Due to equipment rotation and maintenance concerns, Caltrain said in 2009 that it could not dedicate cars with higher bike capacity on trains with high bike demand.
 Eventually, two bike cars were added to every train consist by 2011, and in 2016, a third bike car was added to Bombardier consists.

 To provide an alternative to bringing bicycles on board the trains, Caltrain has installed bicycle lockers at most stations, and constructed a new bicycle station at the San Francisco station.
 In early 2008, Caltrain sponsored Warm Planet bicycle station opened at the 4th and Townsend terminus.
 A bicycle station was open at the Palo Alto station from April 1999 to October 2004, and reopened in February 2007.
 Nearly all stations have racks and/or lockers available to park bicycles.

-Bicycle cars

-The initial pilot program launched in 1992 allowed up to four bikes per train for off-peak service, with bicycles were carried in the cab car (northernmost car).
-Bicycle capacity was expanded to twelve bikes per train for all trains in 1995, followed by a doubling to 24 bikes per train for all trains in 1996.

-Starting in 2001, gallery cars were modified for bicycle service.
-Gallery cars modified for bicycle service removed seats from the lower level in the north half of the car, resulting in space to carry 32 bicycles per car.
-By 2006, Bombardier cars were also modified for bicycle service by partially removed seats from the lower level of the car, resulting in space to carry 16 bicycles per car.

-It was suggested that Caltrain could increase bicycle capacity by removing some seats from bicycle cars.
-Initially Caltrain rejected this idea because some trains are operated at seated capacity and the seat removal would take space from other passengers.
-However, in early 2009 Caltrain announced that it would be expanding bicycle capacity by 8 spots by removing some seats in the bike cars, bringing bike capacity to 40 bikes on gallery cars and 24 bikes on Bombardier cars.
-The expansion started several months later.
-After this, bike capacity on trains was expanded by increasing the number of bike cars in a consist, rather than further modifying cars.